HS Code for Hair Extensions in the USA: What Importers Should Know?

 FactorWhy It Matters

-Product formBulk hair, weft, tape-in, tip hair, wig, ponytail, or hairpiece
+Product formBulk hair, weft, tape-in, tip hair, wig, ponytail, and hairpiece may need different checks

-End useMaterial for making wigs or a finished wearable hair product
+End useHair prepared for making wigs is different from a finished wearable hair product

 From an export and supplier side, I see this issue most often when the commercial invoice only says “hair extensions.”
 That description is too broad.
 A better invoice description should include product type, material, and form.